SagarBiswas-MultiHAT/2FA-Auth/README.md

 ### “API route not found”

-This usually means:
+Usually means:

 - you opened `index.html` directly (don’t), or
-- you started a different/older server on another port/folder
+- you started a different server from another folder/port

 Fix: